-All candidates for the Doctor of Physical Therapy program will be required to sign a Technical Standards and Essential Functions agreement verifying that they understand and meet the technical standards listed above.
+All candidates for the Doctor of Physical Therapy program will be required to sign a Technical Standards and Essential Functions agreement verifying that they understand and agree that they are able to meet the technical standards listed above.
 Identifying the possession of such skills as outlined above does not guarantee successful completion of the physical therapy educational program.